Tilted Filter

 I once played amateur/semi professional football and for anyone who has been in a dressing room, it is seen by most as 'a great leveller'.
 I remember one team I used to play for had a mix of plumbers, teachers, engineers, farmers, businessmen and care workers.
 Now there's a mix.
 We all came from different social backgrounds and lived in different demographic areas but once in that dressing room it did not matter where you came from we all had one aim and goal...to pull together for the club and win.

-Being diagnosed with cancer and having the privilege of meeting so many terrific people from doctors, nurses, radiographers, volunteers and most importantly the carers and sufferers has had a profound effect, for the good, on my view of life.
+Being diagnosed with cancer and having the privilege of meeting so many terrific people from doctors, nurses, radiographers, volunteers and most importantly the carers and sufferers, has had a profound effect and for the good.
 Sitting beside people from all walks of life and sharing our stories dissolved that notion of class.
 I found a common ground, a leveller which made me have to adjust my filter and add new filters.
-I hope I no longer slip into that singular 'filter mode' and begin to appreciate the people I previously ignored.
+I hope I no longer slip back into that singular 'filter mode' I had before cancer and begin to appreciate the people I previously ignored.
 For all our faults, we have to make that a focus for the future and seek that common ground and make things better.
-It took cancer for me me, what will it take for you?
+We humans tend to take things to the precipice, to the edge, before we realise we have to change or else.